BalloonBox-Inc/bbox-templates-fastapi/README.md

 ## This Repo

-This GitHub repo contains the template to initiate a project using FastAPI and Heroku with the use of external database and JWT security.
+This GitHub repo contains the template to initiate an application project using FastAPI.
+The application follows the principles of Object-oriented programming which aims modularity, reusability, easily upgradable and scalable.

+This application also includes:

+- External database integration
+- API throttling
+- API data validation (data type only)
+- OAuth2 with password and hashing
+- Bearer with JWT tokens
+- API testing and Unit testing
+- Heroku deployment

 ## How to use

+1. Create your project repo
-- create your project repo
+2. Clone this repo into your project repo
-- clone the repo into it
-- create a virtual environvent
+3. Create a virtual environvent
-- install dependencies
+4. Install dependencies (packages)
-- set up environment variables
+5. Set up environment variables
-- start building your own project
+6. Customize and start building your own project

 ### Starting